rashidrao-pk/Online-Venue-Booking-and-Tour-Planning/README.md

 # <a href = 'http://www.ovbtp.com/'> http://www.ovbtp.com </a>
 <br>
 ## Objectives:
   To Provide and efficient and effective system that could manage online venue bookings easily.
+This web application is developed using MVC in CodeIgnitor framework for PHP language.

 ## Tools Used:
   Adobe Photoshop